Masoule/masoule.github.io/product.md

 title: Product and Design
 permalink: /product/
 ---
-I managed the development of a variety of consumer facing web and native products.
+I have designed and managed the development of a variety of consumer facing web and native products.

+<div class="divider"></div>

+A selection of software products I designed.

 <div class="columns">
   <div class="column-1-3">